Vehrik/FarOut/Characters/Physiology.md

         Echo Location
         -------------

-            1 SP per 10ft of 360deg sight where are are able to "see" shapes as long as Line Of Sight is not broken.
-Loud noises such as those from heavy machinery, cloud this Sense and reduce the sight range by half rounded.
+            1 SP per 15ft of 360deg sight where are are able to "see" shapes as long as Line Of Sight is not broken.
+This sense is not affected by light levels.
+Loud noises such as those from heavy machinery, cloud this Sense and reduce the sight range by half rounded up.
 This AoE is centered on the Character at all times.

         Perfect Ear
         -----------

-            1 SP per 6 Unique Sounds your Character can perfectly recall if they choose to remember them.
-You may make your Character able to perfectly emulate 1/6 of these sounds which may be the voices of others, machine noises, or any other meaningful, indentifyable sound.
+            1 SP per 4 Unique Sounds your Character can perfectly recall if they choose to remember them.
+You may make your Character able to perfectly emulate 1/4 of these sounds which may be the voices of others, machine noises, or any other meaningful, indentifyable sound.
 Your Character automatically gains the appropriate mechanisms in order to recreate these sounds when they gain their Perfect Ear.
+            These mechanisms are only apparent if the Player decides they want them to be.

 TOUCH
 -----